A BRIEF HISTORY

 The church was one of the few buildings along the Ashley that Union troops did not burn to the ground at the end of the Civil War.
 It became a polling place and did not reopen until 1876, eleven years after the war ended.
 The parish found itself at the epicenter of two of the most important events of late nineteenth century Charleston: the phosphate mining boom along the Ashley and the Great Earthquake of 1886, which caused significant damage to the church.
 After Reverend Drayton died in 1891, St. Andrew’s lay dormant for the next fifty-seven years.

 In 1948 Episcopalians moving to the West Ashley suburbs reopened the dilapidated church, even though it was far away from new residential developments.
 Dogged perseverance brought slow but continual improvements.
 A parish house was built, then expanded twice in quick succession.
 Hurricane Hugo (1989) caused major damage to the graveyard.
 Into the twenty-first century, the church undertook the most extensive restoration in its history and celebrated its tercentennial.
-In 2013, after undergoing a deliberate process of discernment, Old St. Andrew’s aligned with the Diocese of South Carolina and left The Episcopal Church.
-The Diocese and Old St. Andrew’s subsequently affiliated with the Anglican Church in North America.
+In 2013, after undergoing a deliberate process of discernment, Old St. Andrew’s aligned with what subsequently became the Anglican Diocese of South Carolina and left The Episcopal Church.

 For more than 300 years, St. Andrew’s Parish Church has survived, indeed has thrived, against all odds.